Boer Goat

 Boer Goats are known for their calm and friendly nature.
 They adapt well to different environments and are easy to manage, even for novice goat keepers.
 Their docile temperament makes them less likely to fight or injure each other, which is ideal in large herds.

 They are also good mothers and show strong maternal instincts, which contributes to healthy kid survival rates.
+For those who prefer a smaller, equally docile breed, the Teddy Goat is a compact alternative that shares a similar easygoing temperament.

 🌱 Feeding and Nutrition